shihabb556/dua-server-1/README.md

 ## Notes
 - All endpoints are `GET` requests.
-- The API is versionless and all endpoints are prefixed with `/api/`.
+- The API is versioned under `/api/v1/`.
 - For more details, see the source code in the `src/controllers` and `src/routes` directories.